-Parent-Teacher Interviews:
+Parent-Teacher Interviews

-We have a pattern of Parent-Teacher interviews but in-depth discussions can also be arranged at other times, should the need arise.
+We have a pattern of Parents Evenings but in depth discussions can also be arranged at other times, should the need arise.
 There will be opportunities during the year when children are invited to show their parents around the school to see the classrooms, the progression of work through the school and any special displays.

 The partnership between home and school is extremely important to the education of your child.
 You can support your child in a variety of ways both at home and at school.

 We hope you will take every opportunity to join and share in the community of Lynch Hill School for the benefit of your child.

-Year Group Performances:
+Year Group Performances

-During the year, you will be invited to either a year group assembly or presentation which will enable you to share in your child's learning, particularly in the topic work which has been covered in their year group.
+During the year, if Covid restrictions allow, you will be invited to either a year group assembly or presentation which will enable you to share in your child's learning, particularly in the topic work which has been covered in their year group.
+Young children are particularly nervous when speaking to an audience and we appreciate parents support in ensuring that during these speaking times, the noise in the hall is kept to an absolute minimum.